White Sox lose 4-3 to Tigers but close in on division crown

 UP NEXT

 The teams continue their three-game series Tuesday afternoon.
-The game was originally scheduled for 6:40 pm, but has been changed to 1:10 p.m. to try to avoid expected rain in the area.
-Detroit’s Tyler Alexander (2-3, 4.13 ERA) will face Dallas Kuechel (8-9, 5.23).
+The game was originally scheduled for 6:40 p.m. but has been changed to 1:10 p.m. to try to avoid expected rain in the area.
+Detroit’s Tyler Alexander (2-3, 4.13 ERA) will face Dallas Keuchel (8-9, 5.23).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports